logicalclocks/logicalclocks.github.io/docs/setup_installation/common/scalingup.md

 Verify your choice and click on *Modify*

 !!! note
-    If you set up your account with AWS in a period predating the introduction of this feature you may need to add the indicated permission to your hopsworks.ai role.
+    If you set up your account with AWS in a period predating the introduction of this feature you may need to add the indicated permission to your [managed.hopsworks.ai](https://managed.hopsworks.ai) role.

 <p align="center">
   <figure>